altunenes/rusty_art/README.md

         cargo run --release --bin <scriptname>
     ```

-If you want to create high resolution videos hold the `spacebar` while the script is running.
-This will save the each frame as a png image in your current directory (saves frames as long as you hold it down, if you release it, it will stop saving frames)
+To create high-resolution videos, you can save each frame as a PNG image by holding down the `spacebar` while the script is running.
+This will save each frame in a folder called "frames" which will be created automatically in your current directory.

-Copy the images to a folder and run the following command in the folder:
+Once you've saved all the frames you want, you can create a video file by copying the images to a folder and running the following command in that folder:

     ```bash
         ffmpeg -r 60 -f image2 -i %d.png -vcodec libx264 -crf 25 -pix_fmt yuv420p output.mp4
     ```
-this will create a video file named `output.mp4` in the current directory.

-Play with the math and see significant changes in the output.
+This command will use the images in the "frames" folder to create a video file named "output.mp4" in the same folder.
+The video will be encoded with the libx264 codec at a constant rate factor of 25 and with a pixel format of yuv420p.
+The frame rate will be set to 60 frames per second (-r 60).

-Update:
+### Update:

-From now on, I will be adding GUI to the scripts.
-So, you can play with the math and see the changes in real time without having to recompile the code.
+Starting now, I will be incorporating a graphical user interface (GUI) into my scripts.
+This means that you will be able to interact with the math calculations and see the results in real time, without needing to recompile the code.
+The GUI will provide a more intuitive and user-friendly experience, allowing you to experiment with different values and settings more easily :)

-This is my first attempt at GUI (for triangles.rs):

 Some Examples: